ibm-cloud-docs/vpc/bare_metal_server_about.md

 With {{site.data.keyword.bm_is_short}}, you can enjoy the security and performance of the private cloud with the flexibility and scalability of the public cloud.
 Compared to the classic bare metal infrastructures, {{site.data.keyword.bm_is_short}} provides better connectivity and networking throughput by using VPC concepts.

-Keep in mind that {{site.data.keyword.bm_is_short}} is less customizable than classic bare metal servers. {{site.data.keyword.bm_is_short}} currently supports only VMware with ESXi.
-Currently, {{site.data.keyword.bm_is_short}} file storage has limited support when compared to classic bare metal servers.
+{{site.data.keyword.bm_is_short}} has local NVMe which you can use to create VMWare vSAN.
 For more information about file storage, see [About File Storage for VPC](/docs/vpc?topic=vpc-file-storage-vpc-about).

 ### Bare metal servers versus virtual server instances
 {: #bare-metal-vs-virtual-servers}